Oldcastle, County Meath

 Oldcastle is a town in County Meath, Ireland.
-It is located in the northwest of the county near the border with Cavan, approximately 13 miles (21 km) from Kells.
-The R154 and R195 regional roads cross in the town's market square.
+It is in the northwest of the county, near the border with Cavan, 19 km from Kells.
+The R154 and R195 roads cross in the town's market square.
 The town is in a townland and civil parish of the same name.

-As of the 2022 census the town's population stood at 1,409, a growth rate of more than 70% since the 1996 census (which recorded a population of 826 inhabitants).
+At the 2022 census the town's population was 1,409, a 71% increase from 1996 (when it was 826).

 History

 The area was the birthplace of St Oliver Plunkett, the last Irish Catholic martyr to die in England.

 Oldcastle is the 18th-century creation of the Naper family, who had received parts of the Plunkett estate following the Cromwellian wars.
 St. Oliver Plunkett, who served as Lord Archbishop of Armagh in the seventeenth century, and who was hanged, drawn and quartered at Tyburn in Middlesex (now in the Marble Arch area of the City of Westminster in London) in 1681 on false charges, was the most famous member of this family.

 It was also the birthplace of Isaac Jackson, an early Quaker in Ireland, He moved to Ballitore, County Kildare, where he married and raised a large family, mostly all of whom emigrated with their parents to Chester County, Pennsylvania, USA in 1725.

 Oldcastle suffered quite badly during the Great Famine and subsequent emigration.
 Owing to the continuation of a Gaelic way of life in the north of the county, Oldcastle suffered far more than the richer more arable land in the southern part of County Meath.
 The poorest class lived where Irish culture was strongest and were obliterated by starvation and emigration.
 Nonetheless, land patterns visible today still reveal a strong attachment to the pastoral farming of Gaelic culture.
 Politically and culturally the area has a strong tradition of support for radical republicanism, the Gaelic Athletic Association and Comhaltas Ceoltóirí Éireann; a local paper published in the town in the early 1900s gave its name to one of the Irish political parties, Sinn Féin.